 - Construction cost (at time of completion): €1.7 million

 What can you say about the iconic Camp Nou, the largest stadium in Europe and home of FC Barcelona?
-No discussion about the biggest stadiums in Europe would stand without mentioning the home ground to La Liga giants, Barcelona.
+No discussion about the biggest stadiums in Europe would stand without mentioning the home ground of La Liga giants, Barcelona.

 Originally due to be called “Estadi del FC Barcelona”, it quickly became known as Camp Nou (new field) to distinguish it from the club’s old stadium, Les Corts.